 Help me to overcome my sins, for I cannot do it by myself.
 Carry me through as I cast all my burdens upon You.
 Soften my heart, Lord—let it not be hardened anymore.
 Melt this heart of stone and make it pour out to You.

 Mold me into a vessel useful for Your purposes.
-Here I am, Lord—send me, and use me for Your glory.
+Here I am, Lord—send me, and use me for Your glory and Protect me under your wings.

 In Jesus’ name I pray,